dvreeze/tryscalafix/doc/presentation.rst

 Having this "rule(s) JAR file", it can be used on a Scala(/Java) project:

-* Make the Scala compiler emit "semanticdb" files (or else semantic Scalafix rules will not work)
+* Have the Scala compiler emit "semanticdb" files (or else semantic Scalafix rules will not work)
 * Create one or more config files for the rule(s) we would like to run
 * Run a rule, taking the appropriate Scalafix config file